|

 The following XML blob shows the structure of such a file:

-attribute is defined in the
+Each location has a type.
+The domain for the type attribute is defined in the

-attribute is the unique identifier
+Location interface.
+The id attribute is the unique identifier

 Depending on the type of location, certain elements are expected.
 A CVS location, for instance, requires